Causal-Invariant Cross-Domain Out-of-Distribution Recommendation: Experiments and Analysis

-\begin{itemize}[leftmargin=*] \item \textbf{DICE} \cite{zheng2021disentangling} (I) decouples user interest and conformity by modeling their causal generation process, learning disentangled embeddings through cause-specific sampling guided by the collider effect. \item \textbf{DCCL} \cite{zhao2023disentangled} (I) is a model-agnostic framework that addresses OOD problems and data sparsity by disentangling interest and conformity through contrastive learning with cause-specific sample augmentation. \item \textbf{CausPref} \cite{he2022causpref} (II) learns invariant user preferences from implicit feedback via causal structure learning and enhances robustness to distribution shift through anti-preference negative sampling. \item \textbf{COR} \cite{wang2022causal} (II) formulates user feature shift as an intervention and performs causal inference with a tailored VAE to estimate post-intervention interaction probabilities for robust OOD recommendation. \item \textbf{InvCF} \cite{zhang2023invariant} (II) identifies causally invariant preference representations by disentangling them from popularity semantics, enabling consistent generalization in real-world scenarios with shifting item popularity. \item \textbf{PopGo} \cite{zhang2024robust} (II) improves OOD generalization by mitigating interaction-level popularity shortcuts, using a learned shortcut model to adjust predictions and emphasize true user preferences over spurious popularity shortcuts. \item \textbf{CausalDiffRec} \cite{zhao2025graph} (II) enhances OOD recommendation by eliminating environmental confounders through backdoor adjustment and learning environment-invariant graph representations via a causal diffusion process. \item \textbf{PTUPCDR} \cite{zhu2022personalized} (III) generates personalized bridge functions through a task-optimized meta network, facilitating stable and personalized preference transfer from the source to the target domain. \item \textbf{CUT} \cite{li2024aiming} (III) employs a two-phase training strategy that first captures user similarities in the target domain and then transfers source-domain information selectively, leveraging a user transformation module and contrastive learning to avoid relationship distortion. \item \textbf{CDCOR} \cite{li2024cross} (III) improves OOD recommendation by transferring cross-domain knowledge, leveraging a domain adversarial network to extract shared user preferences and a causal structure learner to model invariant relationships under distribution shifts. \item \textbf{DR-GNN} \cite{wang2024distributionally} (IV) integrates distributionally robust optimization (DRO) into GNN-based recommendation by treating GNN as a smoothing regularizer and injecting small perturbations into sparse neighbor distributions to enhance robustness against distribution shifts. \item \textbf{DT3OR} \cite{yang2025dual} (IV) introduces a dual test-time training strategy for OOD recommendation, adapting models to distribution shifts by learning invariant user preferences and variant user/item features through self-distillation and contrastive learning. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{DICE} \cite{zheng2021disentangling} (I) decouples user interest and conformity by modeling their causal generation process, learning disentangled embeddings through cause-specific sampling guided by the collider effect. \item \textbf{DCCL} \cite{zhao2023disentangled} (I) is a model-agnostic framework that addresses OOD problems and data sparsity by disentangling interest and conformity through contrastive learning with cause-specific sample augmentation. \item \textbf{CausPref} \cite{he2022causpref} (II) learns invariant user preferences from implicit feedback via causal structure learning and enhances robustness to distribution shift through anti-preference negative sampling. \item \textbf{COR} \cite{wang2022causal} (II) formulates user feature shift as an intervention and performs causal inference with a tailored VAE to estimate post-intervention interaction probabilities for robust OOD recommendation. \item \textbf{InvCF} \cite{zhang2023invariant} (II) identifies causally invariant preference representations by disentangling them from popularity semantics, enabling consistent generalization in real-world scenarios with shifting item popularity. \item \textbf{PopGo} \cite{zhang2024robust} (II) improves OOD generalization by mitigating interaction-level popularity shortcuts, using a learned shortcut model to adjust predictions and emphasize true user preferences over spurious popularity shortcuts. \item \textbf{CausalDiffRec} \cite{zhao2025graph} (II) enhances OOD recommendation by eliminating environmental confounders through backdoor adjustment and learning environment-invariant graph representations via a causal diffusion process. \item \textbf{PTUPCDR} \cite{zhu2022personalized} (III) generates personalized bridge functions through a task-optimized meta network, facilitating stable and personalized preference transfer from the source to the target domain. \item \textbf{CUT} \cite{li2024aiming} (III) employs a two-phase training strategy that first captures user similarities in the target domain and then transfers source-domain information selectively, leveraging a user transformation module and contrastive learning to avoid relationship distortion. \item \textbf{CDCOR} \cite{li2024cross} (III) improves OOD recommendation by transferring cross-domain knowledge, leveraging a domain adversarial network to extract shared user preferences and a causal structure learner to model invariant relationships under distribution shifts.
+Notably, \textbf{CDCOR} represents a strong single-level causal baseline that focuses on domain-shared causal structure, rather than explicitly modeling domain-specific causal structures related to SDDS. \item \textbf{DR-GNN} \cite{wang2024distributionally} (IV) integrates distributionally robust optimization (DRO) into GNN-based recommendation by treating GNN as a smoothing regularizer and injecting small perturbations into sparse neighbor distributions to enhance robustness against distribution shifts. \item \textbf{DT3OR} \cite{yang2025dual} (IV) introduces a dual test-time training strategy for OOD recommendation, adapting models to distribution shifts by learning invariant user preferences and variant user/item features through self-distillation and contrastive learning. \end{itemize}